QU-CMPS405-Fall2016/hw5-helps/simple.md

-This is a BIG HINT for the first four testcases.
+This is a BIG HINT for the first three testcases.
 Here is the input and expected output for each algorithm.

 ### Input